-&lt;sup>6 UNESCO Institute for Statistics, More Than One-Half of Children and Adolescents Are Not Learning Worldwide, Fact Sheet No. 46, September 2017.
+7 United Nations Educational, Scientific and Cultural Organization (UNESCO) Institute for Statistics, "More than one-half of children and adolescents are not learning worldwide", Fact Sheet No. 46, September 2017.

-&lt;sup>7 UNESCO, Education: From disruption to recovery,
+8 UNESCO, Education: From disruption to recovery, accessed on 31 March 2021.